For power, comfort and practicality, the right pair of pedals is vital.

 To use clipless MTB pedals, you will need a pair of shoes that take two-bolt cleats.
 You will also need to attach the right type of cleats for your pedals to the shoes.

 Most clipless mtb pedals are Shimano SPD, or are compatible with them, such as Ritchey and Wellgo.
 However, there are several brands that make pedals and cleats that are only compatible within that brand, such as Crank Bros, MKS, Time Atac and Look Quartz.
-See the table below for full pedal and cleat compatibility.

-Two-bolt cleat/pedal compatibility
+Two-bolt cleat/pedal compatibility table

 |Shimano SPD||Ritchey||Wellgo||RSP/Raleigh||One23||BBB||Genetic||Outland||Crank Bros||Time Atac||MKS||Mavic||Look Quartz||Speedplay Frog|